SESSION LENGTH & PROFESSIONAL FEES: Unless otherwise noted below, all fees listed are per session.

 COURT FEES: If you become involved in legal proceedings that require my mandated participation, you will be expected to pay for all my professional time, including preparation and transportation time and costs, even if called to testify by another party.
 Because of the time involved and the interruption to my clinical work, you will be charged $250 per hour for time out of practice, time for preparation, travel time, and attendance at any legal proceeding on your behalf.
 Additionally, if other client sessions must be canceled, these must be covered at the rate of those sessions and will be billed to you.

 ADDITIONAL RIGHTS AND RESPONSIBILITIES: In addition to your right to confidentiality, you have the right to end your counseling at any time, for whatever reason and without any obligation, except for payment of fees for services already provided.
 You have the right to question any aspect of your treatment with your counselor.
 You also have the right to expect that your counselor will maintain professional and ethical boundaries by not entering into other personal, financial, or professional relationships with you.

 The Counseling Center reserves the right to discontinue counseling services at any time and for any reason, including, but not limited to, a violation of these Practice Policies, a change or reevaluation by The Counseling Center of your therapeutic needs and The Counseling Center’s ability to address those needs, or other circumstances that lead The Counseling Center to conclude in its sole and absolute discretion that your counseling needs would be better served by another practitioner.
 Under such circumstances, The Counseling Center will suggest an appropriate counselor(s) or counseling agency.

-Effective Date: 6/30/19
+Effective Date: June 30, 2019

-Last Revised: 11/14/20
+Last Revised: November 23, 2021

 Approved By: Jason Lynch, Owner/CEO